TahirReyaz/movielist-backend/README.md

 ## Features

 - Create a mongodb user using email, username, password and manage hashing through crypto
 - Different apis for creating a list.
-For frontend use, creating a list when user clicks on a add to list button using userid, mediaid, mediatype and listtype
+For frontend use, creating a list when user clicks on a add to list button using userid, mediaid, mediaType and listType
 - Api for fetching various public media list and media details from tmdb movie details api